IDMNYU/MSThesis-Fall2019/_pages/assignments.md

 - highlight any progress toward your project (beyond the writing)

 **Expanded Outline**
-- Compose an outline of your entire paper: it should cover the Abstract, Background, Project, Conclusion and Future Perspectives.
-Refer to the [Thesis Paper](https://idmnyu.github.io/MSThesis-Fall2019/_pages/thesis-paper.html) page for more details on what each of these sections include.
+- Compose an expanded outline of your entire paper: it should cover the Abstract, Background, Project, Conclusion and Future Perspectives, with  bullets points giving an outline of the content, and subsections and references where appropriate.
+Refer to the [Thesis Paper](https://idmnyu.github.io/MSThesis-Fall2019/_pages/thesis-paper.html) page for more details on what each of these sections may include.
+It may feel premature to start outlining, but trust us, it is necessary.
+The more work you do now, the less stress later.

 - The outline corresponds to your future Table of Contents.
 Refer to our shared class folder for [past IDM papers](https://drive.google.com/drive/folders/1L4zQWpNo_HHDNoseRf9Oo18rgjYjg3xi?usp=sharing) and their tables of contents.

+- Send your outline to Liz.

 - Bring 2 printed copies to class for our outlining workshop.